weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 	ReactDOM.render(<App/>, document.getElementById('notebook'))
 ...
 ```
 after rebuild and launching we get a notebook with `Hello World` in it.
-Congrats, you've just made a jupyter nbextension with react and moderne javascript.besides, you have got all the tools to add typescript over it.
+Congrats, you've just made a jupyter nbextension with react and modern javascript.besides, you have got all the tools to add typescript over it.

 BOOYAH.